Neil Cameron, Baron Cameron of Balhousie: RAF career

+Air officer

 Promoted to air commodore on 1 July 1964, Cameron joined the Staff at the RAF College Cranwell in February 1965 becoming Assistant Commandant there a few months later.
 He became RAF Member of Programme Evaluation Group in September 1966, and having been appointed Commander of the Order of the British Empire in the 1967 Birthday Honours, he became Assistant Chief of Defence Staff in February 1968.
 Promoted to air vice marshal on 1 July 1968, he became Senior Air Staff Officer at Headquarters Air Support Command in September 1970.

 Appointed Companion of the Order of the Bath in the 1971 New Year Honours, Cameron became Deputy Commander RAF Germany in December 1972 and Air Officer Commanding No. 46 Group in December 1973.
 Then, having been promoted to air marshal on 1 July 1974, he became Air Member for Personnel in October 1974.
 He was advanced to Knight Commander of the Order of the Bath in the 1975 New Year Honours.
 He was promoted to air chief marshal on 1 November 1975 and advanced to Knight Grand Cross of the Order of the Bath in the 1976 Birthday Honours.